Happy Offshore Landings

 Terms of specialists from Schleswig-Holstein Netz and E.ON Climate & Renewables work hand in hand to maintain our Amrumbank West offshore wind park.

-Eighteen E.ON grid technicians working on the North Sea coast have come to appreciate their helicopter pilot by saying “Happy Landings!”
-Dieter Haack, head of distribution grid operations at SH Netz says: “We’re glad to know that our know-how is in demand not just onshore but offshore as well, namely at the Amrumbank wind farm — though we can only get there by helicopter.”
-E.ON — or, more precisely, E.ON Climate & Renewables (EC&R) — put the wind farm 40km north of Helgoland into operation in October of 2015.
+Eighteen E.ON grid technicians working on the North Sea coast have come to appreciate their helicopter pilot by saying "happy Landings!"
+Dieter Haack; head of distribiution grid operations at SH Netz says: "We're glad to know thak our know-how is in demand not just onshore but offshore as well, namely at the Amrumbank wind farm - through we can only get there by helicopter."
+E.ON -or, more precisely, E.ON Climate & Renewables (EC&R) - put the wind farm 40km north of Helgoland into operation in october of 2015.

 EC&R turned over operational management, as well as some of the repair & maintenance work of the offshore wind park substation, to their sister company, Schleswig-Holstein Netz (SH Netz).
 SH Netz trained a special 18-person team that can be transported to the substation platform by helicopter to rectify any malfunctions as quickly as possible.
 In order to make sure that air travel to the platform is safe, five employees were also trained to serve as “helicopter landing officers” and “helicopter deck assistants.”

 Like open heart surgery